Manenberg

-Manenberg is a neighborhood of Cape Town, South Africa.
+Manenberg is a neighbourhood of Cape Town, South Africa.
 It was created by the apartheid government in 1966 for low-income Coloured families in the Cape Flats as a result of the forced removal campaign by the National Party.

 Overview

 Manenberg has an estimated population of 52,000 residents.
 The area consists of rows of semi-detached houses and project-like flats known as "korre".
 The township is located about 20 km away from the city centre of Cape Town.
 It is separated from neighbouring Nyanga and Gugulethu townships by a railway line and Nyanga Junction (a shopping centre) to the east.
 It is also separated by Hanover Park by the Sand Industria industrial park to the west and Heideveld to the north.

 The northern part of Manenberg (closest to Phillipi and Edith Stevens wetland nature reserve) is known as Sherwood Park.
 In the past, many wealthy people of both Christian and Muslim descent lived here, but this is no longer the case.
 Currently, the middle and lower classes live in Manenberg.
 Poverty, unemployment, lack of education and motivation, drug abuse/addiction, gang activities, social injustice, and racial profiling are some major issues people in Manenberg suffer under.